-A A A A A A A A A A A A A A A A A A A Site Area: 0.
-1 hectares Number of dwellings: minimum of 5 units Developmen t Type: Housi ng ster Developmen t Commencer nent: 2026 onw ards No and a second se Constraints: Highway impacts, environmental impacts, community impacts and health impacts.
-Lossington's Impacts to infrastructure: Local and On Site Infrastructure Requirement Cost £ (estimated) Funding Phasing Delivery Local or on site costs Physical Infrastructure 1 - T Road Infrastructure - Developer to deliver access into the site from Station Road for vehicles, cyclists and pedestrians.
-Unknown S106 278 Agreement Some works will commence i.e. access Developer with Nottinghamshire County Council.
-Local and on site
+Infrastructure Requirement Physical Infrastructure Cost £ (estimated) Funding Phasing Delivery Local or on site costs Road Infrastructure - Developer to deliver access into the site from Station Road for vehicles, cyclists and pedestrians.
+Unknown S106 278 Agreement Planning Conditions Some works will commence i.e. access point from the offset to enable an opening up of the site for Developer with Nottinghamshire County Council.
+Local and on site construction traffic.
 Cycle and Pedestrian Infrastructure - Developer to deliver pedestrian/cycle access to Station Road and Victoria Road.
-Unknown S106 Planning Conditions construction traffic.
-To be agreed Developer with Nottinghamshire County Council Local Measures to address water supply and waste water treatment - including relocation / provision of existing utilities infrastructure.
+Unknown S106 Planning Conditions To be agreed Developer with Nottinghamshire County Council Local Measures to address water supply and waste water treatment - including relocation / provision of existing utilities infrastructure.
 Unknown S106 Planning Conditions To be agreed between developer and water utility companies Developer Severn Trent Water Nottinghamshire County Council On site